nikostr/nikostr.github.io/_posts/2023-07-05-reverse-engineering-statview-files.markdown

 # Figuring out StatView file structure, more or less...

 Now, in parallel with this there was obviously some exploration going on.
-All three editors had made it apparent that there were some ASCII text present in the beginning of the file, stuff like "PARVORDER", "SUPERFAMILY", "GENUS", "AR's colour score", etc. Each of these have a number of characters following them, often with a x80 close by the end of the ASCII string.
-Initially, I spent a lot of time trying to understand the space inbetween these strings, assuming that some data of interest was stored there, but scrolling further down the file with this editor, it became apparent that what I was looking at was probably column headers, with their corresponding data stored further down in the file!
+All three editors had made it apparent that there was some ASCII text present in the beginning of the file, stuff like "PARVORDER", "SUPERFAMILY", "GENUS", "AR's colour score", etc. Each of these has a number of characters following them, often with a x80 close by the end of the ASCII string.
+Initially, I spent a lot of time trying to understand the space in-between these strings, assuming that some data of interest was stored there, but scrolling further down the file with this editor, it became apparent that what I was looking at was probably column headers, with their corresponding data stored further down in the file!
 Talking to Tamara I got the shape of the data confirmed - up until this point I had not been sure that it was tabular data I was expecting.

 Where to from here?
 Some of these columns, e.g. "COMMON NAME", contain ASCII data, and contain data that's understandable (at least to someone who's more familiar with birds than I am!).
 A joint effort by Tamara and I helped us distinguish each row here - essentially by copying the text from the hex editor into a regular text editor and cleaning it up.
 This in turn gave us the number of rows in the file, as well as the first actual data out of this file!

 ![Screenshot of wxHexEditor showing patterns of characters](/assets/images/column_patterns.png)

-So, at this stage we have column names, and their probable order, along with the number of rows present, as well as the content of some of the plain-text columns.
+So, at this stage, we have column names, and their probable order, along with the number of rows present, as well as the content of some of the plain-text columns.
 Very nice!
 Since Tamara's familiar with the data, she could tell me e.g. that we expect all score columns to contain values in the range 1-6, which columns we expect to be integers and which we expect to be floats.
 Now, looking closer at the text field of the file, we can see ranges of similar-looking characters.
 Using the expected ranges for the values, along with the number of rows in the file, we are able to split these up into very nice chunks, and parse out single byte values for categorical variables, two-byte values for the integer scores, and what seems to be 10 byte floats.
 Wait a minute, 10 byte floats?!

 # What on earth are 10 byte floats, and how do I read them?